virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```
 The technique is called [Domain warping].
-First, we shift the `uv` domain in the x = y direction, to add randomness to it.
-Taking the `sin` of `uv` will create a plane of black and white circles with grey in between. `abs` turns black circles to white, adding a sort of rigid look.
-Subtracting from `1.0` inverses the plane.
+First, we shift the `uv` domain in the x = y direction to introduce randomness.
+Taking the `sin` of `uv` creates a plane of black and white circles with grey in between.
+Applying `abs` convertes the black circles to white, giving the pattern a more rigid appearance.
+Subtracting from `1.0` inverts the plane.
-Same process with `cos`, excepth without inversion.
-The two noises are then mixed together.
-In the result, we combine both coordinates and raise them to some power to add more contrast.
-The process is shown in the image below:
+The same process is applied with `cos`, but without the inversion.
+The two noise patterns are then blended together.
+In the final result, we combine both coordinates and raise them to a power to  enhance the contrast.
+The process is illustrated in the image below:

 <p align="center">
 <img src="assets/Water_Octave.png" width="600px">